brandur/sorg/content/passages-drafts/002-japan.md

-The Japanese have taken advantage of their island's volcanic nature to produce thousands of onsens around around the country, and amazingly, onsens are just one of the types of public bath in Japan.
+The Japanese have taken advantage of their island's volcanic nature to produce thousands of onsens around around the country, and amazingly, they're just one of the types of public bath in Japan.
 The other is the _sentō_, identical to their naturally occurring cousins, but not restricted by geography -- they're filled with